gbote/CodePlatoon/curriculum/week-09/day1/react-intro.md

 ##### create-react-app (CRA)
 > Both webpack and babel are fairly complex to configure, but fortunately there are other tools that can abstract away this complexity for us.
 Create-react-app is a popular npm library that will help us scaffold a react project, similarly to using `django-admin startproject mysite`.

+##### Vite
+> For this class we will be using a tool called Vite (which means 'fast' in french).
+This tool will take care of building and managing our app in a quicker and more efficient manner.
+Similar to create-rect-app it will scaffold a react project for us and give us a dev server to use.

 ##### Components
 > A defining feature of react applications is the use of component-based architecture.
 We'll use JSX to write components, and we'll use our components to compose complex applications.
 The JSX in our components looks like snippets of HTML, but it's actually a syntax extension of javascript.